-- 30 during positive and weaker during negative phases, affects large-scale extra-tropical circulation, especially the strength and position of mid-latitude westerly winds connected to the jet stream, and air mass advection during boreal winter (Deser et al., 2017; Hurrell and Deser, 2009).
-Compared with neutral conditions, the positive NAO state leads to warmer and moister winters in northern Europe, but cooler and drier conditions in the south, and vice versa in the negative state (e.g., Hurrell and Deser, 2009; Pokorná and Huth, 2015; Woollings et al., 2015). - 35 The NAO is commonly quantified with an index that makes use of the air pressure or geopotential height gradient between AH and IL.
-The index may be calculated as a normalized difference of station measurements, spatially averaged values of pre-set regions, or the region of highest variance is obtained by principal component analysis (PCA) (Pokorná and Huth, 2015; Hurrell and Deser, 2009; Stephenson et al., 2006; Hurrell, 1995; Rogers, 1984).
+The NAO is commonly quantified with an index that makes use of the air pressure or geopotential height gradient between AH and IL.
+The index may be calculated as a normalized difference of station measurements, spatially averaged values of preset regions, or the region of highest variance is obtained by principal component analysis (PCA) (Pokorná and Huth, 2015; Hurrell and Deser, 2010; Stephenson et al., 2006; Hurrell, 1995; Rogers, 1984).
 Each method has its advantages and limitations.
-For example, station-based or fixed in space indices do not reproduce shifting NAO patterns and may be affected by micro-climatic - 40 noise and other teleconnection patterns (Hurrell and Deser, 2009; Osborn, 2004).
+For example, stationbased or fixed-in-space indices do not reproduce shifting NAO patterns and may be affected by microclimatic noise and other teleconnection patterns (Hurrell and Deser, 2010; Osborn, 2004).
 Indices based on PCA on the other hand are dependent on the chosen data domain for calculation and on the data set itself (Osborn, 2004).
-The different approaches, however, lead to highly similar index time series (see e.g., Pokorná and Huth, 2015, for a detailed survey of various approaches).
-While the typical NAO pattern and its impacts are usually correctly reproduced in global climate models (GCMs) (Stephenson et al., 2006; Ulbrich and Christoph, 1999; Reintges et al., 2017), its fidelity in a future climate remains uncertain: the NAO is - 45 found as intensifying, but also counteracting global warming in the northern hemisphere ("global warming hiatus", Iles and Hegerl, 2017; Deser et al., 2017; Delworth et al., 2016).
-Similarly, the findings regarding the prevalence of future positive or negative states lack unity: Some analyses of CMIP5 models, for example, suggest more positive phases under rising greenhouse gas concentrations until 2100 (e.g., Kirtman et al., 2013; Christensen et al., 2013), others favour an increase of negative phases (Cattiaux et al., 2013). - 50 In most of these studies it was common to rely on one simulation per model and estimate the model's performance regarding the NAO by this single run.
+The different approaches, however, lead to highly similar index time series (see, e.g., Pokorná and Huth, 2015, for a detailed survey of various approaches).

+While the typical NAO pattern and its impacts are usually correctly reproduced in global climate models (GCMs) (Stephenson et al., 2006; Ulbrich and Christoph, 1999; Reintges et al., 2017), its fidelity in a future climate remains uncertain: the NAO is found as intensifying but also counteracting global warming in the Northern Hemisphere ("global warming hiatus"; Iles and Hegerl, 2017; Deser et al., 2017; Delworth et al., 2016).
+Similarly, the findings regarding the prevalence of future positive or negative states lack unity.
+Some analyses of CMIP5 models, for example, suggest more positive phases under rising greenhouse gas concentrations until 2100 (e.g., Kirtman et al., 2013; Christensen et al., 2013), others favor an increase of negative phases (Cattiaux et al., 2013).

+In most of these studies, it was common to rely on one simulation per model and estimate the model's performance regarding the NAO by this single run.
 This approach allows for comparing different models (and observations).
 However, it is not possible to robustly evaluate the range of NAO index values and evolution in a projected future climate, or whether the chosen simulation is a good representation of how this model simulates the phenomenon in question (Leduc et al., 2019).
-Relying on single realizations possibly deteriorates the assessment of a given model, as single realizations may vary considerably among - 55 themselves due to internal variability (and also deviate from the climate evolution observed in reality).
+Relying on single realizations possibly deteriorates the assessment of a given model, as single realizations may vary considerably among themselves due to internal variability (and also deviate from the climate evolution observed in reality).
 One way to sample realizations is to perturb the initial conditions of the model, leading to multiple simulations with identical external forcing which only differ due to internal variability.
-Examples for recent GCM initial-condition large ensembles of transient simulations are the 100-member Max Planck Institute Grand Ensemble (MPI-GE, Maher et al., 2019), the 50-member Canadian Earth System Model Large Ensemble (CanESM2-LE, e.g. Kirchmeier-Young et al., 2017; Fyfe et al., 2017) or the 40-member Community
+Examples for recent GCM initial-condition large ensembles of transient simulations are the 100-member Max Planck Institute Grand Ensemble (MPI-GE; Maher et al., 2019), the 50-member Canadian Earth System Model Large Ensemble (CanESM2-LE, e.g., Kirchmeier-Young et al., 2017; Fyfe et al., 2017) or the 40-member Community Earth System Modelling Large Ensemble (CESM-LE Kay et al., 2015) which were, among others, used for various analyses of internal variability or extreme events.
+Such initial-condition ensembles also allow a more robust distribution of atmospheric modes to be sampled, as was done, e.g., for El Niño-Southern Oscillation (ENSO) in Maher et al. (2018).
+That is why the present study is investigating the NAO pattern in a single-model large ensemble of a GCM.